Photo workflow

 Current equipment

-I use following lenses at the moment:
+I use the following lenses at the moment:

-• Nikon 50mm f/1.8 AF-D - fast prime lens with good bokeh
+- Nikon 50mm f/1.8 AF-D - fast prime lens with good bokeh

-• Tokina 12-24mm f/4 (IF) DX - awesome wide lens, probably best build quality lens I have
+- Tokina 12-24mm f/4 (IF) DX - awesome wide lens, probably the best-built lens I have

-• Sigma 28-135mm f/3.8-5.6 MACRO - pretty bad lens overall, but can provide 1:2 macro capability, which is only reason I still have it
+- Sigma 28-135mm f/3.8-5.6 MACRO - pretty bad lens overall, but it can provide 1:2 macro capability, which is the only reason I still have it

 Photo gathering